srdarknighter/youtube-text-summarizer/README.md

    b.
 Rouge-2 score saw a sharp dip in performance averaged around 0.27 which is very low.
 Generally, 0.4 and above indicates that it is unable to capture the overlap of bigrams.
    c.
 Rouge-L score was 0.34 - satisfactory
    d.
 Rogue-Lsum score 0.34 - satisfactory
-6. Made a streamlit_app.py + requirements.txt file for a streamlit instance
-7. Able to generate summaries quickly in google colab environment
-8. Faced some issues when hosting it with streamlit (trying to resolve it)
-9. Figured that streamlit has resource limitations, so hosted it with flask locally

 Output Sample: